lab596/civiform/Authentication-Providers.md

 7. Update `civiform_config.sh`:
   * Set `CIVIFORM_APPLICANT_IDP` to `"login-gov"`.
   * Set `APPLICANT_OIDC_DISCOVERY_URI` to `"https://idp.int.identitysandbox.gov/.well-known/openid-configuration"`.
 Mentioned [here](https://developers.login.gov/oidc/#auto-discovery).
-For production deployment that value will needs to be updated.
+For production deployment that value will needs to be updated to `"https://secure.login.gov/.well-known/openid-configuration"`.

 8. Redeploy CiviForm to pickup the updated value.
 Ensure that it starts healthy.